-For example, one parent could have sole physical custody even if they both share joint legal custody, and vice versa.
+For example, one parent could have sole physical custody even if they both share joint legal custody and vice versa.

 One major thing that will need to be worked out in cases of sole custody is a visitation schedule for the other parent.
-Visitation is an important way to keep both parents involved in the child’s life.
+Visitation is an important way to keep both parents involved in a child’s life.

 When it comes to child custody, the courts will also have to determine child support requirements for one or both parents.
 This will be determined based on income levels, who has physical custody, and other factors.